connorkasarda/neuroevolution/README.md

-# NeuroEvolution
+# Neuro Space
-Fun space for learning about neural networks and how to generate them automatically via artificial evolution
+Fun environment for learning about neural networks and how to generate them automatically via artificial evolution